ilana27/mock-deploy/README.md

 TO DO ->

 For our testing, we split our tests into multiple files: BasicFunctionality.spec.ts, ModeExtra.spec.ts, Load.spec.ts, View.spec.ts, Search.spec.ts, and Integration.spec.ts.
-BasicFunctionality just tests general page functionality, for example making sure all the elements load properly.
+BasicFunctionality just tests general page functionality, for example making sure all the elements load

 ## Running the tests: